I Want To...

 - Methodologies: interviews, observations, task analysis, usability testing, hazard identification and analysis, and more

-Course objectives and an agenda will be posted by mid-October.
+Course agenda will be posted by mid-October.

 Who Should Attend

 Health care professionals including executives, frontline clinical staff, patient safety specialists, quality improvement professionals, unit-based safety champions, clinical engineers, ergonomists, programmers, biomedical engineers, risk managers, regulatory affairs specialists, government agency personnel, and anyone involved in developing, evaluating, approving or procuring medical devices or health IT systems.

 Group discounts of 20 percent are available when you register three or more participants.

 Johns Hopkins Medical Staff: No cost.
 Seats are limited.

 Registration fee includes instructional materials, breakfast, lunch and an afternoon snack.
 Participants are responsible for travel, parking and lodging.